xingzhaoo/ElasticBSP/README.md

    ```

 3. Use `future_iterations_gen.exe` to output a matrix of future timestamps of workers given the init timestamps output from **step 2**, and the number of future iterations
    of workers (it can detect the number of the workers by reading the init output file).
-The final output is a `n X R` matrix where **n** is the number of workers
+The final output is a `n x R` matrix where **n** is the number of workers
    and **R** is the range of the future iterations (or **R** future iterations) for every worker.
    The output file name is auto-generated based on the input **n** and **R**.